Non-Monotone Traveling Waves of the Weak Competition Lotka-Volterra System

 \subsection{The non-monotone solution}

-We are interested to see whether there exists a non-monotonic solution.
+We are interested to see whether there exists a non-monotone solution.
 In fact, the increase or decrease of the solution is very important.
 Knowing whether the solution is increasing or decreasing can lead to a better understanding of certain phenomena.
-According to Prposition \ref{P 1}, we must find solutions whose range is not contain in $(0,u^*)$ or $(0,v^*)$.
+If the solution $(u,v)(\xi)$ is strictly monotone, then the linearized operator of $(u,v)(\xi)$ has a positive kernel.
+If the solution is non-monotone, the corresponding linearized operator has a sign-changing kernel.
+Therefore, this type of solution is particularly interesting and more challenging to analyze.
+We provide several references on non-monotone solutions, namely \cite{marion2023existence}, and \cite{hung2012exact}.
+According to Proposition \ref{P 1}, we must find solutions whose range is not contained in $(0,u^*)$ or $(0,v^*)$.
 We give a special example to show that there exists a non-monotone traveling wave solution of $(\ref{maineq})$ and satisfies $(\ref{asymptotic behavior})$.
-We note that the existence theorem in Theorem \ref{maintheorem} has yet to express the monotonicity of the solution.
+We note that the existence theorem in Proposition \ref{maintheorem} has yet to express the monotonicity of the solution.
 Let us prove Theorems \ref{unonmonotone} and \ref{vnonmonotone}.